Active Listening--The Most Important Business Communication Skill

 16. When you feel emotionally disturbed by what you think the speaker is saying, ask for more information before assuming your emotional response is correct.
 Use statements like: I may not be understanding you correctly, but I find myself taking what you are saying personally.”
 And “What I thought you just said is . . : is that what you mean?”

 18. During conversations, use the golden rule.
 Treat the other person in the same way that you would like to be treated.
-Assert your opinions respectfully, candidly, open and honestly.
+Assert your opinions respectfully, candidly, openly, and honestly.